-Annual Meeting of Stockholders; Nominees: EOR WITHHOLD Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021.
-01 Jasbir Seehra ☐ FOR ☐ AGAINST ☐ ABSTAIN 02 Nima Farzan 03 Julius Knowles NOTE: To conduct any other business properly brought before the meeting or any adjournment thereof.
-Date: Signature Signature (if held jointly) Addr ' ' ress Change/Comments: (If you noted any Address Changes and/or Comments NOTE: This proxy should be marked, dated and signed by each stockholder exactly as such stockholder's name appears hereon, and returned promptly in the enclosed envelope.
+NOTE: This proxy should be marked, dated and signed by each stockholder exactly as such stockholder's name appears hereon, and returned promptly in the enclosed envelope.
 When shares are held jointly, each holder should sign.
 When signing as an executor, administrator, attorney, trustee or guardian, please give full title as such.
 If the signatory is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If the signatory is a partnership, please sign in the partnership name by authorized person. above, please mark box.) 🗌 VIRTUAL CONTROL NUMBER PLI ASE DE TACH ALONG PERFORATED LINE AND MAIL IN THE ENVELOPE PROVIDED.
+If the signatory is a partnership, please sign in the partnership name by authorized person.

+PLEASE DETACH ALONG PERFORATED LINE AND MAIL IN THE ENVELOPE PROVIDED.

 As a stockholder of Keros Therapeutics, Inc., you have the option of voting your shares electronically through the Internet or by telephone, eliminating the need to return the proxy card.
-Your electronic vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed, dated and returned the proxy card.
+Your electronic vote authorizes the Named Proxies to vote your shares in the same manner as if you marked, signed, dated and returned the proxy card.

-As a Registered Holder, you may vote your shares at the Annual Meeting by first registering at http://viewproxy.com/keros/2021/htype.asp using your Virtual Control Number below.
-Your registration must be received by 11:59 PM Eastern time on May 29, 2021.
+As a registered holder, you may vote your shares at the Annual Meeting by first registering at http://viewproxy.com/keros/2022/htype.asp using your Virtual Control Number below.
+Your registration must be received by 11:59 PM Eastern time on May 29, 2022.
 On the day of the Annual Meeting, if you have properly registered you may log in to the Annual Meeting by clicking on the link provided and the password you received via email in your registration confirmations and follow instructions to vote your shares.
 Please have your Virtual Control Number with you during the Annual Meeting in order to vote.
 Further instructions on how to attend and vote during the Annual Meeting are contained in the Proxy Statement in the sections titled "Questions and Answers About These Proxy Materials and Voting - How do I attend the Annual Meeting?" and "Questions and Answers About These Proxy Materials and Voting - How can I vote?"